CLOSED CHURCHES WITHIN THE

 PA 309, turn right at the stoplight by the shopping center at the north end of

 Dallas on to Upper Demund Road.
-Go 3.5
+Go 3.5 miles on Upper Demund

-miles on Upper Demund Road to the stop sign with Lower Demund Road.
-Turn left on to Lower Demund Road and go one
+Road to the stop sign with Lower Demund Road.
+Turn left on to Lower Demund

-block to Ryman Road.
-Turn right on to
+Road and go one block to Ryman Road.

-Ryman Road and go 200 yards.
-The
+Turn right on to Ryman Road and go 200 yards.
+The building is the second house on the

 Historic Conference: